Priyankaa7/project-management-tool/README.md

 Taskly is a web application designed to facilitate project management tasks.
 It allows users to efficiently manage and track their projects, tasks, and team members.

 ## Features
-asklyhe Project Management Tool offers the following features:
+Taskly offers the following features:

 - User authentication and authorization.
 - Creation and management of projects.